 \subsubsection{Students and family covariates}

-The empirical relevance of students and family factors as drivers of the probability of falling into the sub-groups of bottom performers (level 0 versus level 1) and low performers (level 1 versus level 2) can be seen by the summary statistics of Table \ref{table2}.
-On the one hand, in comparison to students whose achievement fall into level 1, level 0 (no achieving) students (Table \ref{table2}, columns 1 to 3), are likely to do less homework, have a lower number of digital devices (= -1.72) and fewer books (= -0.35), being twice as likely to be from an immigrant family and three time as likely to speak another language at home (Panel A, columns 1 to 3).
-Repetition for the level 0 group of students —either at primary or lower secondary— is much larger (33\% against 9\% and 22\% against 9\%) as well as the chances of missing or skipping school as the intensity of paid work (1.66 versus 1.45).
+The empirical relevance of students and family covariates as determinants of probabilities of students to fall into the sub-groups of bottom performers (level 0 versus level 1) and low performers (level 1 versus level 2) can be seen by the summary statistics of Table \ref{table2}.
+On the one hand, in comparison to students whose achievement fall into level 1, level 0 students (Table \ref{table2}, columns 1 to 3), are likely to do less homework, have a lower number of digital devices (= -1.72) and fewer books (= -0.35), being twice as likely to be from an immigrant family and three time as likely to speak another language at home (Panel A, columns 1 to 3).
+Repetition for the level 0 group of students \textendash either at primary or lower secondary\textendash is much larger (33\% against 9\% and 22\% against 9\%, respectively) and likewise the chances of missing or skipping school, and their intensity to be engaged in paid work (1.66 versus 1.45).
 Further, students from the level 0 group compared to students from level 1 group are poorer (69\% comes from families in the bottom half of the family SES index distribution in comparison to 59\% in the case of level 1 students) and come from larger families (Panel B, column 3, Table \ref{table2}).
 On the other hand, these gaps on covariates are similar and hold when comparing level 1 versus level 2 students (Table \ref{table2}, columns 4 to 6), although with some differences in magnitude with the level 0-level 1 comparison.
 For instance, the gap on possession of books at home and chances of paid work are larger, but repetition gaps are smaller.
-Notably, the gaps on parental education become relevant (and statistically significant) as well as the importance of family educational support.
+Notably, gaps on parental education become relevant (and statistically significant) along with the importance of family educational support.